The Trust's Andrew Jameson takes a closer look at his garden wildlife and how to contribute to citizen science projects.

 One of our most distinctive winter plants, holly has a long-standing association with Christmas, but is also an important source of food and shelter for wildlife during the harsh winter months.…

-Together we can help our hogs by checking bonfires before their are lit
+Together we can help our hogs by checking bonfires before they are lit this November.

 It's that time of year again!
 Wasps are gatecrashing barbecues and picnics up and down the country in search of sweet treats - but what are the use of these pesky party poopers?